Straightforward Step-by-Step GDPR – Marketing and Social Media

 And now for some Straightforward Step-by-Step GDPR – Marketing and Social Media…

 I’ve covered both of these subjects in previous blog posts: Marketing – 10 essential GDPR tips and GDPR and Social Media for Small UK Businesses.
-This article covers the two subjects plus some others, including those that relate to my audience of UK-based coaches and consultants.
-I’ve also added some information for VAs who work with UK-based coaches and consultants that works for both sides of that relationship.
+This article covers the two subjects plus some others, including those that relate to you as a VA based in the UK or where you have clients based there.

-The subjects I’ve included all carry an element of risk that covers not only data protection but also brand image, effectiveness, and communication.
+The subjects I’ve included all carry an element of risk, not only data protection but also your brand image, effectiveness, and communication.

 To kick off –